alexandresoaresilva/holo_vid_label/README.md

    To run the Python-based Faster RCNN (detectron2/pytorch), install Docker on your Windows or Linux system (on Windows, Docker requires Windows Subsystem for Linux).

-   After isntalling Docker, pull the holo cotton feat detector container from the Docker Hub:
+   After installing Docker, pull the holo cotton feat detector container from the Docker Hub:

    https://hub.docker.com/r/alexandresoaresilva/holo_cotton_feat_detector